VMware HTTP modify response

 Modifying the response headers

-environment variable is provided as the header
+environment variable that is provided as the header

 .